Interaction to Next Paint (INP)

 How Interaction to Next Paint (INP) works?

 Google Webmasters blog post on page responsiveness mentions that INP is an experimental metric and will be available in Google Search Console (GSC) as “Page Experience” under the “Site Performance” section.
 However, currently, GSC shows FID (First Input Delay) under Site Performance instead of INP.
-So there is no way to get this data right now via GSC.
+But with this new update, you will see the INP scores in the Search Console’s Core Web Vitals report later this year, and in March 2024, FID scores will not be shown in the report.

 It is, however, currently live when checking a page’s score through Google’s PageSpeed Insights tool.
 Upon testing various URLs across different websites, the INP score can vary dramatically from the more traditional FID score.
 In cases where a website may be well-optimized towards FID and report a “good” score for this metric, the Interaction to Next Paint (INP) metric may be vastly different and unveil some additional implementations needed before scoring well there.